inmotionsoftware/PERNCodeChallenge/README.md

+NOTE: When you are done, you should have a fully running website with a React front end and working backend.
+You will be providing the backend and whatever configuration and/or environment changes are necessary to make that happen.

 Here is a list of endpoints that should be supported to make the front end work.
 Please implement at least 3 of them.  (if you choose not to implement login/logout, please at least stub them out or the UI will not work)

 Please implement a SQL database of some kind to store the data.